-It is the most important change in data privacy regulations in the last decade in the EU and UK, designed to restructure the way in which personal data is handled across every sector (public or private) and every industry.
+It is the most significant change in data privacy regulations in the last decade in the EU and UK, designed to restructure how personal data is handled across every sector (public or private) and every industry.

-One year after the GDPR came into effect, we have looked at how companies are managing the adoption of the new, stricter data protection regulation.
+One year after the GDPR came into effect, we have looked at how companies manage the adoption of the new, stricter data protection regulation.